cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.10.4 =
+* Fixed an infinite loop that was causing the Container block to crash in WP 5.7
+* Fixed issue with color pickers where they would open and close immediately in WP 5.7

 = 2.10.3 =
 * Fixed an issue where custom font sizes would not be applied in the editor for the Paragraph, Heading, Button, and Icon List blocks.